John Bethune (Scottish minister): Life

-He was born in Croy on 6 September 1725, the son of Farquhar Bethune and his wife, Margaret Rose.
-He was nephew to Rev Daniel Bethune aka Am Beutanach Beag (1679–1754).
+Bethune was born in Croy on 6 September 1725, the son of Margaret Rose and Farquhar Bethune.
+His uncle was Rev Daniel Bethune, also known as Am Beutanach Beag (1679–1754).

-Bethune studied at Marischal College, Aberdeen from 1738 to 1742.
-He then studied Divinity first at St Andrews University then at Edinburgh University.
+From 1738 to 1742, he studied at Marischal College, Aberdeen going on to study divinity first at the University of St Andrews and then at the University of Edinburgh.
 As was then normal for ministers, whilst awaiting a post, he was private tutor to the children of the Carruthers of Holmains in Dumfriesshire.
-He was licensed to preach by the Presbytery of the Church of Scotland in Lochmaben in March 1750.
-He was eventually ordained at Rosskeen in October 1754.
+He was licensed to preach by the Presbytery of the Church of Scotland in Lochmaben in March 1750 and was ordained at Rosskeen in October 1754.

-In February 1773 he was elected a Fellow of the Royal Society of London (the Royal Society of Edinburgh did not yet exist).
-This election was on the basis of his philosophical writings.
+In February 1773, he was elected a Fellow of the Royal Society of London (the Royal Society of Edinburgh did not exist at that time).
+His election was on the basis of his philosophical writings.

 He died in the manse at Rosskeen on the night of 14/15 April 1774.

 Family

-In December 1755 he married his cousin, Janet Bethune, daughter of Rev Daniel Bethune.
+In December 1755, he married his cousin, Janet Bethune, daughter of Rev Daniel Bethune.
 They had three daughters, all of whom died young.